 Did you know?
 A minimum of 9,255 Idahoans sought homeless services in 2019, according to the most recent “State of Homelessness in Idaho” report.

 Point In Time Count

-What the Point In Time count says about Idaho: Since 2009, Idaho’s unsheltered homeless population has increased 113%.
+What the Point In Time count says about Idaho: In the past decade, Idaho’s unsheltered homeless population has increased 23%.
 The increase can be mostly attributed to improved counting efforts and rising housing costs in the state.
 Explore the data.